rogermm14/mcv-m5/README.md

 Also, find our summary of the ResNet paper [here](https://www.overleaf.com/read/qwdjmppkrpcg) [2].

 ## Week 2
-We evaluated and compared the performance of the VGG-16 and the ResNet-50 architectures.
+Evaluation and comparison of the performance of the VGG-16 and the ResNet-50 architectures for object recogniton.
 The TSingHua-TenCent 100K (TT100K) dataset and the Belgium Traffic Sign (BelgiumTS) dataset are used to train for traffic sign recognition.
 The KITTI dataset \cite{geiger2012we} is used to train for recognition of vehicles, pedestrians and cyclists.
 See this [README](https://github.com/rogermm14/mcv-m5/blob/master/code/README.md) to gain further insight about how to run the code for the different experiments.

 #### Completed tasks:
 **TASK 1.
 Train VGG using TT100K dataset**